-- The A gap is the area between the center and the guards. - Defenders on the line of scrimmage cannot line up directly over the center and may not immediately engage the center. - The defense cannot blitz the A gap from the line of scrimmage. - Attempts at a center sneak by the offense is penalized as an A gap violation. - See A gap violation under penalties section.
+- The A gap is the area between the center and the guards. - Defenders on the line of scrimmage cannot line up directly over the center and may not immediately engage the center. - The defense cannot blitz the A gap from the line of scrimmage. - Linebackers and defensive backs can blitz the A gap if they are a minimum of three yards behind the ball on the snap.
+Recommended for older ages. - Attempts at a center sneak by the offense is penalized as an A gap violation. - See A gap violation under penalties section.